Dog Training or Behavior Problem? Try Flower Remedies

 The living body appears to be capable of responding, reacting, and adjusting to subtle “energies”, for lack of a better word, that are not currently measurable given our current level of technology.
 The same can be said of other alternative therapies in common use, like acupuncture, color therapy, music therapy, and homeopathy.
 We know they have value, but do not know precisely how they work.

 I am thankful for two things about this: that the universe still holds its mysteries, and that things don’t stop working just because we can’t understand how or why.
-So until that exciting day when we are able to demonstrate how flower essences work, I’ll keep using them because of the results they provide.
+So until that exciting day when we are able to demonstrate how flower remedies work, I’ll keep using them because of the results they provide.

 There are actually several ways you can give flower essences to your dog.
 By far the most common way is to take them internally, but there are alternatives if that poses a problem for any reason.

-Flower essence drops can be dripped right onto your dog’s tongue or gums.
+Flower remedy drops can be dripped right onto your dog’s tongue or gums.
 (This works well for mixed formula bottles as the taste is quite mild.
 If you’re using the tiny 1/4 ounce concentrated stock bottles, the amount of brandy preservative is higher and the taste may be unpleasant if used straight.)

 A close second method in popularity is to give your dog the drops after adding them to a dog biscuit, a small snack, or his food bowl.